Frequently Asked Questions

 For answers to technical or billing questions, or to request a refund, please contact our support team by clicking on “chat with FindLaw” in the lower right-hand corner of your screen.
 If no representative is available, you can fill out our contact form to submit your questions and an agent will respond to you via email as soon as possible.

-Please note that we do not provide legal advice through our chat or email services.
-Our services are not staffed by a lawyer.
+Please note that we do not provide legal advice through our chat or phone services.
+Our services are not staffed by lawyers.
 If you would like to speak with a lawyer about estate planning, you can hire an experienced attorney through our directory.

 Other FAQs About Our Forms

-We want you to be 100% satisfied with your forms which is why we offer a 30-day moneyback guarantee.
+We want you to be 100% satisfied with your forms which is why we offer a 30-day moneyback guarantee on all forms purchases.
 If for any reason you are unhappy with your purchase, simply contact us within 30 days of your purchase for a full refund.
 To request a refund, either start a chat at the bottom of the screen or call us at 1-800-591-9378 and selection option 1.